simopier/QuantifyingHydrideMicrostructure/RHCP_Validation_Measurements/RHCP_Validation_Instructions.md

 ## 2 - Download folder containing the validation images.
 You can download the Validation images for RHCP validation [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/tree/master/RHCP_Validation_Microstructures).

-## 3 - Download template_time.xlsx
+## 3 - Download RHCP_template_time.xlsx
-You can download the template to enter the time it took to perform the measurements [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/blob/master/RHCP_Validation_Measurements/template_time.xlsx).
+You can download the template to enter the time it took to perform the measurements [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/blob/master/RHCP_Validation_Measurements/RHCP_template_time.xlsx).
 In this file, you can enter how much time it took you to perform the measurements.
 * __Binarization time__ corresponds to the time it took you to binarize all the images using MATLAB (see step 7).
 Please enter the time in minutes.
 * __ImageJ analysis time__ corresponds to the time it took you to plot the paths on the hydride microstructures and save all the results.
 Please enter the time in minutes.